Ghilherme/PokerHands/README.md

 # PokerHands
-A solution in C# for the Poker Hands programming challenge.
+A console solution in C# for the Poker Hands programming challenge.

 ## Challenge overview